m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 Reducing this type of fragmentation can result in complicated layer two or layer three routing reconfiguration.

-Instead, we’d like to have the abstraction of one big layer two switch, an abstraction provided by [VL2](https://www.microsoft.com/en-us/research/publication/vl2-a-scalable-and-flexible-data-center-network/)
+Instead, we'd like to have the abstraction of one big layer two switch, an abstraction provided by [VL2](https://www.microsoft.com/en-us/research/publication/vl2-a-scalable-and-flexible-data-center-network/)

 VL2 achieves layer two semantics across the entire data center topology using a name-location separation and a resolution service that resembles the aforementioned fabric manager.